Of Humans, Pigs, and Souls

 Chapter 2.
 Men and women as womba

-Chapter 3.
-Womba self-experience
+Chapter 3. womba self-experience

 Chapter 4.
 The spectrum of Yagwoia cannibalism